Quantum-private distributed sensing: Introduction

-Here we consider multi-user quantum-private distributed sensing, a task known as \emph{private parameter estimation} (PPE), for which security bounds have recently been established in Ref~\cite{Shettell2022arxiv}.
-We illustrate the conceptual arrangement of the PPE task in Fig.\ref{fig:globe}.
-The $n$ remote sensors are used to estimate a global phase, $\phi$, which is a sum $\phi \doteq \sum_i \theta_i$ of $\theta_i$ local phase values, with $i \in \{1,\dots, n\}$.
-The goal is to prevent information about the local $\theta_i$ from being learned by any node or eavesdroppers monitoring the communication.
-Analogous to quantum conference key agreement~\cite{Proietti2021,pickston2023conference,Webb24,Murta2020}, the correlations of the $n$-partite GHZ state, $\ket{GHZ} \doteq (\ket{0}^{\otimes{n}} + \ket{1}^{\otimes{n}})/\sqrt{2}$ where $\ket{0}$ and $\ket{1}$ are computational basis states, are exploited to perform the distributed sensing task privately.
-The nodes must first verify that they are sharing the GHZ state to ensure they are performing the protocol in private and with integrity.
-Once this is achieved, the $\theta_i$ are encoded onto the shared GHZ state by coupling each node's qubit to their respective quantum sensor, then each node measures their qubit and announces the result.
+In this work we consider a multi-user quantum-private distributed sensing task called \emph{private parameter estimation} (PPE) for which security bounds were recently established in Ref~\cite{Shettell2022arxiv}.
+As shown in Fig.\ref{fig:globe}, this involves $n$ remote sensors that contribute to estimating a global phase $\bar{\phi}$, which is the weighted average $w_i=1/n$ of local sensor phases $\theta_i$, with $i \in \{1,\dots, , n\}$.
+The goal is to prevent information about $\theta_i$ from being learned by any participant or eavesdropper monitoring the communication, while still measuring $\phi$ with Heisenberg-limited precision.
+This notion of privacy differs from the two-user delegated sensing tasks~\cite{Takeuchi2019,Yin2020} since those protocols allow one user to fully learn the other's sensor value, while in PPE all local sensor information is hidden and only the aggregated value is known.
+Analogous to quantum conference key agreement~\cite{Proietti2021,pickston2023conference,Webb24,hahn2020anonymous,Murta2020}, the correlations of an $n$-partite GHZ state, $\ket{GHZ} \doteq (\ket{0}^{\otimes{n}} + \ket{1}^{\otimes{n}})/\sqrt{2}$ where $\ket{0}$ and $\ket{1}$ are computational basis states, are exploited to perform private distributed sensing.